 How to Renew

 Cardholders must renew registration every year.
-If the OMMP does not receive your complete renewal application by the current registration expiration date, your registration card will no longer be valid and you will no longer be protected from civil and criminal penalties.
+If the OMMP does not receive your complete renewal application by the current registration expiration date, your registration card will no longer be valid and you will no longer be registered with the OMMP.

 Do not renew too early.
 The earliest you can renew is 90 days before your current registration expires.
 Your Attending Physician's Statement must be signed within that 90 day period, otherwise it will not be valid.